Setting up a new salon?

-The Application for Registration should be received at least 14 days before you intend to commence operating and you need to supply the following:
+The Application for Registration should be received at least 14 days before you intend to commence operating and you'll need to supply the following:

-- A completed application form, signed and dated, together with a cheque for the registration fee.
+- a completed application form, signed and dated, together with payment of the registration fee.

 Application for a Hairdressers Premises(PDF, 825KB)